Hadena irregularis

 The moth flies from July to August depending on the location.

 The larvae feed on Silene otites (in the seed-capsules) and Gypsophila species.

 In 1998 the United Kingdom government removed Hadena irregularis from schedule 5 (animals) of the Wildlife and Countryside Act, 1981 as it is believed to be extinct.
-The cause of extinction has been hypothesised to be destruction of habitat, primarily the food source, which in the United Kingdom was limited to Spanish catch-fly (Silene otites).
+The cause of extinction has been hypothesised to be destruction of habitat, primarily the food source, which in the United Kingdom was limited to Spanish catchfly (Silene otites).